FourteenLinesOfCode/c_vector_library/CONTRIBUTING.md

 ## 3. Commit Guidelines
 ### Commit message:
-  - Be precise and clear.
+  - Be clear and precise.
   - Start the commit message with a short summary and then explain what you added and what it does.

 ### Commit once per fix: